auk0x01/auk0x01.github.io/_posts/2024-02-04-DiceCTF2024-funnylogin-Writeup.md

 # Challenge

-So, we are given a login page.
+We are given a login page.
 Looking at the source code, we see that this challenge is about SQLI.
 ```js
 const express = require('express');
 const crypto = require('crypto');